dotClique/globingular/globingular/restserver/README.md

-# Class diagram for the RestServer module

-This page only shows this modules classes.
-For other diagrams, like modules, dependencies and user stories: [/diagrams](/diagrams)
+# Globingular.RestServer

+The RestServer module sets up and configures the RestApi-module to make it available for Http-requests.

+## Diagrams

+This page contains class-diagrams for the Core-module.
+For other diagrams see [/diagrams](/diagrams).

-## Diagram
+## The classes

 The following diagram shows the classes in this module.
 As this is a failry light module only rigging the launch and connection of `globingular.restapi`, there's not that many classes or connections. `GlobingularObjectMapperProvider` uses `globingular.persistence` to provide serialization/deserialization of requests and responses. `Main` starts the server, using `GlobingularConfig` as launch-configuration.